Nutellaajr/Early-Game-Metrics-and-Match-Outcomes-In-LOL-Esports/README.md

 Metrics such as gold earned and kills secured in the first 25 minutes may offer meaningful insight into game momentum and team coordination.
 This project investigates whether these mid-game indicators — specifically, kills and gold at 25 minutes — can be used to predict match outcomes.

-We also explore role-based performance dynamics, comparing **Mid laners** and **ADCs** (Bot lane carries) to test common beliefs about who “carries” more often.
+I also explore role-based performance dynamics, comparing **Mid laners** and **ADCs** (Bot lane carries) to test common beliefs about who “carries” more often.
-Using data from Oracle’s Elixir, which includes statistics from hundreds of professional matches, we analyze trends across positions, assess missing data patterns, and build predictive models to classify wins and losses.
+Using data from Oracle’s Elixir, which includes statistics from hundreds of professional matches, I analyze trends across positions, assess missing data patterns, and build predictive models to classify wins and losses.
-Finally, we evaluate whether the model performs fairly across different regions — a key consideration in ensuring equitable performance in esports analytics.
+Finally, I evaluate whether the model performs fairly across different regions — a key consideration in ensuring equitable performance in esports analytics.

 The dataset contains over **70,000 rows**, each representing an individual player or team’s performance in a single professional match.
 The columns most relevant to our analysis include: